usbong/documentation/Usbong/company/HR/Usbong Education Training Courses/Training Centre: Security Defense Force/Notes.md

 --> Wireless pain distance is < 1 meter.<br/>
 --> cellular telephone: National Telecommunications Commission (NTC)-certified Nokia feature phone, i.e. non-Android.<br/>
 --> <b>Additional Note:</b> This is despite I was not speaking with another person using the cellular telephone.<br/>
---> <b>Reminder:</b> Heart Pacemaker devices are caused to not function correctly by cellular telephones that wireless transmit and receive data whose size is usable for calls.<br/>
+--> <b>Reminder:</b> Heart Pacemaker devices are caused to not function correctly by cellular telephones that wirelessly transmit and receive data whose size is usable for calls.<br/>
 --> <b>Reminder:</b> Network Towers are misused by the Teroristang Komunista to cause physical injury.